What is the difference between technical SEO and SEO?

 How to do a technical SEO audit

-If you’re familiar with SEO strategy , you know how important it is to audit your existing content and optimize new pieces.
+If you’re familiar with SEO strategy, you know how important it is to audit your existing content and optimize new pieces.
 The technical side is no exception.
-A regular technical SEO audit can help you ensure that your content SEO is getting the exposure it deserves.
+A regular technical SEO audit can help you ensure that your digital content is getting the exposure it deserves.

 Here are 6 types of technical SEO to include in your audit:

-1. Site speed optimization : A faster page speed signifies a better user experience to a search engine crawler.
+1. Site speed optimization: A faster load speed signifies a better user experience to Google’s crawlers.

-3. Clear site structure : Simplifying your web page structure benefits both people and search engines.
-Clean up your url structure using short, descriptive URLs.
+3. Clear site structure: Simplifying your structure benefits both people and search engines.
+Clear up convoluted pathways to content and use short, descriptive URLs.

 As discussed, there are technical SEO factors that overlap with on-page and off-page SEO.
 You can include these in your technical SEO audit to make sure your bases are covered.